Reasons for Uncertified Results in Duolingo English Test (DET)

 Gaze and head pose.

-- Repeated head turns count the same as looking away
+- Repeated head turns count the same

 Speaking or mouthing during non-speaking tasks.